mchartigan/GTGNSS/README.md

 For use globally, this line can be added to the end of the user's `startup.m` script -- found in the user's default MATLAB directory.

+The script `GTGNSS_setup.m` can be run during first setup to initialize the library for use -- only once is necessary, no need to run on every startup.
+Currently, this saves the selected absolute path of a common SPICE kernel location so the kernels can be accessed with local paths from within scripts.
+To run the included examples, contact @mchartigan for a generic subset of SPICE kernels for Earth- and Moon-centered missions; then, the path provided in `GTGNSS_setup` should be the parent directory of these.

 ## Use

+Example implementations of various classes are included in the `ex` directory.
+Some require generic SPICE kernels -- see the [Installation](#installation) section for setup info.

 Each subdirectory has modules and/or functions that can assist with orbit propagation or navigation filtering.
 Each module and function has a header describing the inputs (and outputs, if unclear) required to use each utility.
 Specific data sources are provided in the `res` directory when applicable, such as spherical harmonic coefficients for the Earth and Moon.
 For help information, use the command `help function-or-module-name`.
 If more specificity is needed, use `edit function-or-module-name` and peruse the in-line code documentation.